akka/akka-projection/docs/src/main/paradox/dynamodb.md

 offset too often, but the drawback is that there can be more duplicates that will be processed again when the projection is restarted.

+Offsets are written in batches.
+To reduce the risk of write throttling it is recommended to save at most 25 offsets at a time.

 The @ref:[`ShoppingCartHandler` is shown below](#generic-handler).

 ## exactly-once (grouped)